Harshp1802/Harshp1802.github.io/_pages/about.md

 I have a keen interest and have pursued projects in a diverse range of areas including Natural Language Processing, Applied ML, Reinforcement Learning, Data Science, Bayesian Modeling, Computer Vision, Network Science.
 I am passionate about utilizing these fields to create pioneering solutions and actively contribute to the progress of technology and research.

-Looking for new grad positions (Jan 2024) - ML Research, Quant, Software Engineering!
+Looking for full-time positions (starting Mar 2024) - ML Research, Software Engineering, Quant!

+<p>Delve into my research endeavors on <a href="https://scholar.google.com/citations?user=0fnkYK8AAAAJ" target="_blank">Google Scholar</a>.</p>s

 ## Experience